adi116/GettingandCleaningData/CodeBook.md

 - a tidy data set based on the first data set with the average of each variable for each activity and each subject.

 ###Modifications from the original data set:
-- subject, X, and Y data sets from a folder (test or train) were merged into one data set and assigns a descriptive activity label from activity_labels.txt
+- subject, X, and Y data sets from a folder (test or train) were merged into one data set and were assigned with a descriptive activity label from activity_labels.txt.
-- the processed test and train data sets were then merged into one data set
+- the processed test and train data sets were then merged into one data set.
 - during the process, the column names has to be renamed to a proper variable name, '()' and spaces were replaced by dots.
 Duplicate column names were addressed by concatenating column number and column name.
-The column number was later removed once the duplicate columns have been removed.
+The column number was later removed once the 'duplicated' columns have been removed.
 - column names with '*BodyBody*' were replaced by '*Body*' to prevent any confusion with the column naming convention
-- only the mean and standard deviation calculations are included in the output (step_4.txt)
+- only the mean and standard deviation calculations are included in the output (step_4.txt).
-- Based on the first data set (also shown as step_4.txt), a second data set (step_5.txt) was created that shows the average of each measurement for each activity and each subject
+- based on the first data set (also shown as step_4.txt), a second data set (step_5.txt) was created that shows the average of each measurement for each activity and each subject.

 ###Data Dictionary:

 - Subject	- The volunteer who performed the activity for each window sample.
-The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years
 - Activity.Name	- The activity performed by a volunteer (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 #####*Use the following guide to derive the column headings description for each measurement:*
 - t	- Time domain signal captured at a constant rate of 50 Hz
-- f	- Frequency domain signals applying Fast Fourier Transform (FFT) to some of the signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+- f	- Frequency domain signals applying Fast Fourier Transform (FFT) to some of the signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag

 - BodyAcc	- Body acceleration
 - GravityAcc - Gravity acceleration